d-fischer/twitch-electron-auth-provider/README.md

 });
 ```

-Please not that this currently only works from the *main thread*.
+Please note that this currently only works from the *main thread*.

 ## If you're getting stuck...